nmeri17/suphle/README.md

 - Corrupted data when operations separated by logic, that should've been inserted together gets broken in between
 - Gnarly merge conflicts among just a handful contributors

+If you or your team are struggling with any of these, you're in luck!
+They are some of the problems Suphle was built to solve

 **"Haha!
 I am howling right now.
 Tbh, giving it a try is really tempting at this point, but I'm a little sceptical given its young age and obvious lack of libraries.
 Might check back, later?"**

 ![judge-me-by-my-size](judge-me-by-my-size-do-you.jpg)